Generating electricity from renewable and energy-efficient sources is a key part of the government’s strategy to tackle climate change.

 - The power generating modules are in a single installation.

-Fast-track application terms and conditions
+Fast-track application conditions

 The planned commissioning date stated on the application form shall be between 10 working days and three months from the date that the application is submitted to the DNO.
 Confirmation of the commissioning of each power generating module shall be made no later than 28 days after commissioning (where commissioning tests and checks are not witnessed).